Pages and Extents Architecture Guide

 - Mixed extents are shared by up to eight objects.
 Each of the eight pages in the extent can be owned by a different object.

 Up to, and including, SQL Server 2014 (12.x), SQL Server does not allocate whole extents to tables with small amounts of data.
 A new table or index generally allocates pages from mixed extents.
 When the table or index grows to the point that it has eight pages, it then switches to use uniform extents for subsequent allocations.
 If you create an index on an existing table that has enough rows to generate eight pages in the index, all allocations to the index are in uniform extents.
-However, starting with SQL Server 2016 (13.x), the default for all allocations in the database is uniform extents.

 Up to, and including, SQL Server 2014 (12.x), trace flag 1118 can be used to change the default allocation to always use uniform extents.
 For more information about this trace flag, see DBCC TRACEON - Trace Flags.